Is truck driving worth it? Pros and cons to consider

 Right now is the best time to start a truck driving career.
-The trucking industry is in dire need of qualified truck drivers to handle the huge freight demand.
-Due to a high rate of driver turnover and an aging workforce industry-wide, trucking companies need to hire truck drivers now to keep the freight moving.
+The trucking industry is in dire need of qualified truck drivers to handle and overcome the huge freight demand.
+This is creating an abundance of stable, high quality opportunities for job seekers.

-One of the biggest differences between a trucking job and any office or factory job is the ability to be your own boss.
-You don’t have someone standing over your shoulder.
-There is no water cooler chit-chat that you have to deal with.
-In fact, being a trucker requires you to be independent in your work environment.
+Pros: One of the biggest differences between a trucking job and any office or factory job is the ability to be your own boss.
+You don’t have someone standing over your shoulder and telling you what to do.

-When you are 1,500 miles away from home with a freight load worth half a million dollars, you have the ultimate responsibility.
-This mix of independence and responsibility is the crux of being a truck driver.
+Cons: When you are 1,500 miles away from home with a freight load worth half a million dollars all by yourself, you have the ultimate responsibility.
+This probably seems overwhelming to someone who is interested in becoming a truck driver.

 2. Traveling the country.